balderdashy/sails-docs/Policy.md

 Sometimes when you hit certain contoller actions, you want to perform a job.
 You do not want to worry if the data you recieved is valid, if a user is authorized, or many other things.
 Policies allow you to run a piece of middleware logic before your actions run.
-That way your actions can be written assuming that ....

 # Defining Access Control Rules
 if you look in **/config/policy.js** file, by default you will see a single policy set.